Building a Bulb in PlayPosit 3.0

 - Move Interaction Back or Move Interaction Forward - Move the selected interaction earlier or later in the group so it displays sooner or later.

-If you click the Review tab, you will see a number of bulb settings you can change that will affect the way your bulb plays back and displays to both your fellow teachers and to the students taking your bulb.
+If you click the Review tab, you will see a number of bulb settings you can change that will affect the way your bulb plays back and displays to other instructors and learners taking the bulb.

 Previewing a bulb